The 50 best restaurants in London

 Stoke Newington - 1-3 Green Lanes, Newington Green, London N16 9BS

 A perfect example of a neighbourhood restaurant that's 100% worth crossing town for.
-Running the kitchen are Ben Marks, who used to be at The Square, and Matt Emmerson, who's ex-Polpo.
-The dinner menu changes daily meaning there's always something to entice back locals or other regulars.
-Plant-led dishes are particularly inventive.
+Running the kitchen are Ben Marks and Matt Emmerson whose creative partnership celebrates its tenth birthday this year.
+The dinner menu changes daily, meaning there's always something to entice back locals or other regulars.
+Plant-led dishes are particularly inventive, and the chances of spotting one of the many local celebrities who love this place too is an added bonus.

 More about Perilla